xserv/xserv-chat-widget/README.md

 #Screnshot

-An example on our site.
+An example of use on our site

 ![](screenshot.png)